hertogp/stitch/_readme.md

 - `<action>` denotes what stitch is doing at that moment
 - `<msg>` is whatever seemed insightful at the time

-As an example see the [readme.pdf.log](https://github.com/hertogp/stitch/blob/main/.stitch/readme.pdf.log) generated last time this readme was converted to PDF.

-Here is the beginning of aforementioned log-file (at least as it was once):
+As an example, see the [readme.pdf.log](https://github.com/hertogp/stitch/blob/main/.stitch/readme.pdf.log) generated last time this readme was converted to PDF.
+Here is the beginning of it (at least as it was on one of the conversion runs):

 ```
 [stitch:0  info] stitch :   init| STITCH initialized